brainstormforce/header-footer-elementor/README.md

 2. After the template is ready, assign it to be a header or footer replacement.

 ## Changelog ##

+### 1.0.17 ###
+- New: Rename plugin to be Header Footer & Blocks builder as now thee blocks templates can be used as shortcodes.
+- New: Add templates before the footer for Astra Theme.
+Options for other themes will be cominng soon.
+- New: Use templates (Blocks) anywhere in your content with the help of shortcodes.
+- Improvement: Improved the UI of the metabox for Header Footer post type.

 ### 1.0.16 ###
 - Fix: Make the theme not supported notice dismissable.